manuelarceaguirre/arce/blog_uchicago/howigotin.md

 [tuna🍣 on X: "Your Resumes Are Making Me Depressed and Ashamed " / X](https://x.com/tunahorse21/status/1833720902904643904) [ZeroRuck on X: "How to write a resume" / X](https://x.com/zeroruck/status/1848757562293850590)

 Follow these articles.
-Remember to be follow your theme.
+Remember to follow your theme.

 ## Programming Supplement
 This was the hardest part.
 The challenge is to keep it under 2 pages.
 So I just included the most important lines of the whole code and included a link to a visual demo of the code and a link to the github repo.

 [manuelarceaguirre/insurancemodel](https://github.com/manuelarceaguirre/insurancemodel)

 [insurancemodelvisualizer.vercel.app](https://insurancemodelvisualizer.vercel.app/)

 ## Virtual Portfolio